-Sort Order Mode of Outreach Target of Outreach Summary of Summary of comments received Summary of comments URL (If response/attendance comments received not accepted and reasons applicable) 1 Newspaper Ad Non- targeted/broad community Two comments were received via the City's website.
-Comment One - solar panel installation for public housing, Comment Two - a suggestion to fund newly developing The comment regarding solar panel installation was forwarded on to Moorhead Public Housing Agency for their consideration for community land inclusion into their planning.
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments URL (If applicable)

+response/attendance comments received not accepted and reasons арріісавіе)

+1 Newspaper Ad Non- Two comments were Comment One - The comment

+1 Newspaper Au

+targeted/broad received via the City's solar panel regarding solar panel

+community website. installation for installation was

+public housing, forwarded on to

+Comment Two - a Moorhead Public

+suggestion to fund Housing Agency for

+newly developing their consideration for

+community land inclusion into their

+trust planning.